Natnaelkete/Email-Guard/README.md

 - User-facing risk explanations

 ### 3. **Link Domain Reconciliation + Original vs Display Mismatch + Punycode/Homograph Detection**

 - Detect if link text says "bank.com" but href goes to "bȧnk.com" (punycode or homograph)
 - Detect redirect chains and flag when final domain is unrelated
 - Provide "why this link is suspicious" context to the user

 ### 4. **Whitelist Override + User Feedback Loop**

 - Allow user to override/whitelist safely and record it
 - Allow user to see "why this was flagged" and optionally "report safe" so the system learns from exceptions
 - Maintain UI/UX to reduce false positives

 ### 5. **Privacy-First Local Analysis with Optional Backend for Advanced Checks**

 - Default to local heuristics/analysis (no email content sent externally) for privacy
 - Optionally integrate a backend if users want deeper checks (domain age, external verification) but allow opt-in
 - Clearly document what is processed locally vs remotely

 ### 6. **Shared/Organisation Mode**

 - For business/organisation users: allow setting a central expected-sender+link-domain list, push to users
 - Alerts sent to admin if unknown senders appear
 - Reporting dashboard: number of alerts, top flagged senders/links, etc.

 ### 7. **Explainable Alerts**

 - Every alert should say why it triggered: "Sender domain missing MX", "Link domain not in expected list", "Look-alike domain detected", etc.
-- Provide quick "What to do" guidance: "Do not click link until verifying", "Reply-To is different from From", etc.
+- Provide quick "What to do" guidance: "Do not click link until verifying", "Reply To is different from From", etc.

 ### 8. **Cross-Client Support**

 - ✅ Gmail (mail.google.com)
 - ✅ Outlook Web (outlook.live.com, outlook.office.com, outlook.office365.com)
 - Extensible architecture for additional webmail clients

 ### 9. **Offline/Flight Mode / No-Internet Fallback**

 - If internet connectivity is limited, still run basic offline heuristics (sender whitelists, link text vs href mismatch) so protection still functions

 ## 🚀 Installation